 T H I S I S J U S T O N E C H A P T E R O F Y O U R J O U R N E Y

-I’m calling this blog series ‘A Year to Heal’ and dividing each of my 11 hints to grow your own soul, into 11 monthly blog ‘chapters’.
+I’m calling this blog series throughout 2020 ‘A Year to Heal’ and dividing each monthly topic into ‘chapters’.
 And you’ve arrived at ‘Creating Your Own Magical Morning Ritual’.
 Chapter 1.
 Which is perfect.
 Because right where you are, is always, perfect.

-All chapters over the next year of this blog series have of course been handpicked by me…devoured by me even, in these recent times.
+All chapters over 2020 of this blog series have of course been handpicked by me…devoured by me even, in these recent times.
 But learned over my entire forty years in this body, taught to me by my own soul whispers, and resulting from relationships, conversations and communication with the wonderful women around me.
-One hint for one chapter, over the coming year.
+One hint for one chapter.
 Delve deep.
 You’re reading for a reason.

 Remember, you can (and should) take baby steps down this path of soul-led living.
 There is no rush.
 You are enough as you are.
 But you could feel your way through a little more consciously, perhaps.
 Yep, we’re going super s l o w , people.
 Part of the process.
 All part of the deal.
 Slow down.
 The fact that you are reading this means your soul has nudged you gently in this direction.
 And so you owe it to your true self to at least be…curious.